fivetran/dbt_fivetran_utils/README.md

     version: [">=0.3.0", "<0.4.0"]
 ```
 ## Step 2: Using the Macros
-Call any of the below listed macros in your models.
-See the specific details for each macros within the contents below.
+Call any of the below listed macros within the **Contents** section in your models.
+See the specific details for each macro below.

 Additionally, in order to use macros from this package with other utility packages, you can set a [`dispatch` config](https://docs.getdbt.com/reference/project-configs/dispatch-config) in your root `dbt_project.yml`.
 For example: